vensder/simple_http_server/README.md

 # Simple Python http server in a Docker container

+Jenkins can automatically detect and build newly created tags in a git repo.

 Configure in Advanced settings of Jenkins Job:
+Click on the Advanced button below the repository URL and enter this paremeters:

 Refspec:
 ``+refs/tags/*:refs/remotes/origin/tags/*``

 Branches to build -> Branch Specifier:
 ``*/tags/*``